Best Pancakes In London

 Pancakes just might be the answer to any problem.
 Have them for breakfast, dessert or when you need a pick me up.
 It is the comfort food that is guaranteed to cheer you up.
 We went on a hunt to find some of the best pancakes in London and we promise you will not be disappointed by the pancakes on offer in London.

 “Pancakes are for life, not just Pancake Day”

 As soon as you enter My Old Dutch you are greeted with the divine smell of the pancakes.
-The menu here will not disappoint you, it is so extensive that deciding which pancake to settle for is a challenge in itself.
+The menu is so extensive that deciding which pancake to settle for is a challenge in itself.
 The savoury options on offer include topping like lamb stew, chilli con carne to chicken curry ( yes, you are reading it right! ).
-If you are looking to satisfy that sweet tooth there’s berries compote, fresh fruit salad, and even Vermeer however, if you would like to play it safe they also have all the classics such as sugar and lemon and Nutella along with variations of butterscotch.
+If you are looking to satisfy that sweet tooth there’s berries compote, fresh fruit salad, and even Vermeer.
+If you are one to play it safe they also have all the classics such as sugar and lemon and Nutella along with variations of butterscotch and much more.

 These Dutch style pancakes are enormous but thinner than the standard buttermilk pancakes.
 They leave you feeling satisfied without feeling overstuffed.
-To make things even better they offer various gluten-free options too.
+To make things even better they offer various gluten-free pancakes.

 One of the unique items on the menu is the dutch baby, technically this is not a pancake it is similar to a Yorkshire pudding but this oven-cooked delight is definitely worth a try.